 - Provision a technical dossier that collects all the documentation necessary to identify the product and verify compliance with the requirements of the applicable directive.

-- Placement CE mark to be visible, legibly and indelibly.
+- Placement CE mark to be visible, legible and indelible.

 - Drafting the Declaration of Conformity indicating that the product conforms to all legal requirements.